-Project Status: This project began in March, 2010 and is projected to be completed in September, 2013
+Project Status: This project began in March 2010 and was completed in September 2013

 Along with colleagues from the US Geological Survey and Virginia Polytechnic Institute, we placed passive water samplers in the Shenandoah River in Virginia to determine which chemicals may be associated with the widespread endocrine disruption seen in fish, particularly the smallmouth bass.